Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Simulation Study

 \subsection{True Partition Recovery}

 To evaluate the accuracy of an estimated partition, we use the Rand index (RI).
-As a measure of the similarity between two data clusters, the RI is defined as the proportion of points that are correctly grouped together based on the true model partition $\mathcal{P}_0$ and the estimated partition $\hat{\mathcal{P}}$, i.e.,
+As a measure of the similarity between two data clusters, the Rand index is defined as the proportion of points that are correctly grouped together based on the true model partition $\trueP$ and the estimated partition $\hat{\mathcal{P}}$, i.e., $\operatorname{RI} = (O_{ss} + O_{dd})/\binom{D}{2}$, where $O_{ss}$ ($O_{dd}$) is the number of pairs of sites that are simultaneously in the same (different) subset of both $\trueP$ and $\hat{\mathcal{P}}$.
+We also introduce a local Rand index to assess the partition accuracy for each site.
+For each specific site $\bm{s}_j$, for $j = 1,\ldots,D$, the $\operatorname{LRI}(\bm{s}_j)$ is defined as